 Giving students the option to earn college credit in high school provides a cost saving way to earn required credits and encourages them to further their education after high school.
 To get started you'll need to learn how to get students enrolled for Early College Programs, and how to get your faculty approved to teach.
 If you have questions, please reach out to the Early College Programs team.

-Enrolling is simple.
+Enrolling is simple with our new automated electronic enrollment process.
 Students visit with your high school counselors or our Early College Programs team to ensure eligibility.
-Once the student confirms they are eligible, they can contact our team at email@example.com with their intended starting term to start the process.
+Once the enrollment window opens at your school, work with your counselor to sign-up through our electronic registration system.
 It's that easy!

 Faculty Qualifications and Support

-High schools seeking to have a faculty member approved for Early College Programs instruction will submit a letter of nomination from the principal naming the recommended faculty member and specifying the course to be taught.
-This nomination will be supported by the concurrent submission of the nominee's resume and college transcripts.
-Nominees must possess minimally the master’s degree [i.e. the M.A. in history] in the discipline or a master’s degree with a minimum of 18 credit hours in the discipline exclusive of method and survey courses [i.e. M.A. in teaching with 18 hours in the discipline].
+High schools seeking to have a faculty member approved for Dual Credit instruction will contact the Early College Programs office for an initial conversation to discuss applicable courses and qualifications.
+Qualified instructors must possess minimally the master’s degree [i.e. the M.A. in history] in the discipline or a master’s degree with a minimum of 18 credit hours in the discipline exclusive of method and survey courses [i.e. M.A. in teaching with 18 hours in the discipline].
 There is an exception, the sponsoring academic department may require additional information from faculty applicants provided these requirements are congruent with the requirements placed on applicants for part-time faculty positions on campus.